-Raft the White Nile before the Adventure ends!
+Raft the White Nile Before the Adventure Ends!

-The White Nile is one of the world’s best white water rafting/kayaking rivers.
-In the African city of Jinja, Uganda, the White Nile originates from Victoria Lake.
-This is a river that every adventure junky should check out before it disappears.
-The reason this rafting section may be lost to the world is that there are 5 proposed dams in the works.
-The first damn was finished in 2011 and drowned out 4 massive rapids including the amazing Silverback section of the White Nile.
-The White Nile employs huge amounts of local Ugandans and brings international tourists from all over the world and if the following 4 dams are not stopped this will end tourism in the area and flood local villages.
-The White Nile still has 8 world class rapids left, but a new dam is threatening to wash out the bottom 4 including the kayaking Mecca of the Nile Special.
+Unfortunately the future may see the rafting section of this river lost to the world.
+This is due to the fact that there are currently 5 dams in the works, 4 of which are currently proposed and the 5th already complete.
+The first dam was finished in 2011 and drowned out 4 massive rapids including the amazing Silverback section of the White Nile.
+Not only is The White Nile an experience that every thrill seeker needs to check out, it also employs a huge amount of local Ugandans and helps their economy by bringing in tourists from all over the world.
+If the following 4 dams are not stopped this will end tourism in the area and flood local villages!
+There are currently still 8 world class rapids on this river however the current proposal is threatening to wash out the bottom 4, including the kayaking Mecca the ‘Nile Special’.

 The next rapids were Retrospect (Class 4) and Bubugo (Class 3).
-Three rapids down and still no flips.
-Then you arrive at Itanda Falls one of the most awe inspiring sections of river I have ever had the pleasure of visiting!
+Three rapids down and still no flips!!
+Then you arrive at Itanda Falls, one of the most awe inspiring sections of river I have ever had the pleasure of visiting!
 The first part of Itanda is a Class 6 section which is impossible to raft so you portage this massive section of water and enter the bottom set of rapids.
-The size of the waves throughout Itanda is amazing with some reaching 40 feet high.
-Our guide, Ashiraff, gave us the option of doing the sneak line to avoid the “Best” rapids but Terra and I had not traveled halfway around the world to do the sneak line so we pushed off and paddled as hard as we could to enter The Bad Place (Class 5) and as its name would suggest there was no way our raft was making it through.
-It spun us side ways and in an instant we had one of the biggest flips I have ever been a part of.
-After being underwater for a bit I popped up 20 meters down stream and enjoyed floating down through the massive haystacks of water until I realized that I had not seen Terra yet and started to spin around in the water to see where she had ended up.
-As I spun Terra popped out of the water 20 meters behind me with eyes the size of dinner plates and I knew that she had went deep and experience a true rafting swim.
-At this same moment I realized that I was in trouble as this was our honeymoon and Terra had never experience a flip in rafting let alone a flip on one of the biggest rapids in the world.
+The size of the waves throughout Itanda are amazing, some reaching 40 feet high.
+Our guide, Ashiraff, gave us the option of doing the sneak line to avoid the “best” rapids but Terra and I had not traveled halfway around the world to do the sneak line.
+We pushed off and paddled as hard as we could to enter The Bad Place (Class 5)… and just as its name would suggest there was no way our raft was making it through.
+It spun us side ways and in an instant we had one of the biggest flips I have ever been a part of!
+After being underwater for a bit I popped up 20 meters down stream and enjoyed floating down through the massive haystacks of water.
+Suddenly realizing that I had not seen Terra yet I started to spin around in the water to see where she had ended up.
+As I spun Terra popped out of the water 20 meters behind me with eyes the size of dinner plates… I knew that she had gone deep and experienced a true rafting swim.
+It was this same moment I realized that I was in trouble as this was our honeymoon and Terra had never experienced a flip in rafting let alone a flip on one of the biggest rapids in the world.

-From my first day as a rookie raft guide my goal was to one day experience the White Nile and its amazing white water rapids and I can say it far exceeded my wildest expectations.
-I was only able to raft the bottom 8 rapids due to the first dam that has flooded the first 4 rapids of the Nile and without pressure on the Ugandan government (the best being through international travellers visiting and spending money to go rafting and stay in Jinja) the bottom 8 rapids may be lost and with it the livelihoods of countless Ugandans.
+From my first day as a rookie raft guide my goal was to one day experience the White Nile and its amazing whitewater rapids, and I can honestly say that it far exceeded my wildest expectations.
+I was only able to raft the bottom 8 rapids due to the previously mentioned first dam that has flooded the first 4 rapids of the Nile.
+Without pressure on the Ugandan government (the best being through international travellers visiting and spending money to go rafting and stay in Jinja) the bottom 8 rapids may be lost and with it the livelihoods of countless Ugandans.

-So go visit the White Nile and experience one of the best White Water Rafting Rivers in the world before its too late!
+So go visit the White Nile and experience one of the best White Water Rafting Rivers in the world before it’s too late!